-If colorSelector = true, it indicates that an rgb-value selector can be presented for a vector of three elements and generate values 0..255 (the color selector should be useable both for vectors of Integer and Real).
+If colorSelector = true, it suggests the use of a color selector to pick an RGB color as a vector of three values in the range 0..255 (the color selector should be useable both for vectors of Integer and Real).

-A Selector displays a file dialog to select a file.
-Setting filter only shows files that fulfill the given pattern defined by text1 (\.ext1);;text2 (\.ext2) to show only files with file extension ext1 or ext2 and displaying a description text text1 and text2, respectively. caption is a caption for display in the file dialog. loadSelector is used to select an existing file for reading, whereas saveSelector is used to define a file for writing.
+The presence of loadSelector or saveSelector specifying Selector suggests the use of a file dialog to select a file.
+Setting filter will in the dialog only show files that fulfill the given pattern.
+Setting text1 (.ext1);;text2 (.ext2) will only show files with file extension ext1 or ext2 with the corresponding description texts text1 and text2, respectively. caption is a caption for display in the file dialog. loadSelector is used to select an existing file for reading, whereas saveSelector is used to define a file for writing.